Estimated Expenses

 Estimated expenses are calculated using Cost of Attendance estimates from the Office of Financial Aid.
 We also use the Base Tuition & Fees charts, specifically, the non-resident and completely in-person configurations of those charts, at 12 credits for undergrad students and 9 credits for most graduate students (exceptions have their own rows in the chart below).

 International Student health insurance for the 2025-2026 academic year is $2,407.
-More details can be found on the CSU international student health insurance webpage.

 For the most accurate estimate of the cost of your program, please refer to the CSU tuition calendar.